Reviews You Can Rely On

 If you're in the market for a gas-powered chainsaw, the Echo CS 590 Timber Wolf won't disappoint.
 The 59.8cc two-cycle engine delivers incredible power for a hand-held power tool.
 The Timber Wolf used to be the clear champion during our dimensional wood-cutting time trials, but it is now second place to the Ego CS2005.
 It has a thick bar, a chain guide on the underbelly that keeps everything in line, and gnarly bucking spikes.
 This model needs no priming — close the decompression valve, engage the choke, and pull the cord to start it.
 We appreciate being able to clean the air filter without tools and the fact that you can see how much fuel you have in the semi-translucent gas tank.
 While you might see this model used by your local professional tree crew, this 20-inch model is also at home in your garage for those firewood and property upkeep projects.

 The Echo CS 590 Timber Wolf is not for everyone.
 If you live in suburbia and want to prune some trees in your backyard once or twice a season, a corded electric or battery-powered model will keep more money in your wallet and fumes out of your lungs.
-The extra-large motor and its extra power have a cost — the Timber Wolf is heavy.
-At nearly 20 pounds, it's substantially heavier than most other saws in our review.
-The 590 isn't cheap.
-This level of quality and performance comes with a monetary cost as well.
+The extra-large motor and its extra power have a cost — weight.
+At almost 20 pounds, the Timber Wolf is substantially heavier than most other chainsaws in our review.
+You'll have to pay for this level of quality and performance; this saw is on the pricier end of the spectrum.
 Our second-place finisher for gas was the Husqvarna 450R, which also performed well.
+It weighs around 4 pounds less, but just be warned — it's also the loudest saw we tested.

 Read more: Echo CS 590 review